 The dechurched aren’t expecting perfection, but they do want you to be honest about your failures.
 When you mess up, own up to it.
 Also, make sure you haven’t developed a list of “pet sins” your church condemns while overlooking others.
 The dechurched know their Bibles.
 They also know when you’re blind to parts of God’s Word.

 The Terrell Hunts of our communities are growing in number.
 Some have left the church because of hurt.
 Others have left the church because of irrelevancy.
 Still others have grown tired of hypocrisy.
 Many are reading their Bibles, seeking God, and looking for authentic Christian community (which, by the way, is the number one part of church the dechurched say they miss).

 That means you can reach them—if you’re willing to make the tough choices to do so.

-Although all generations make up this growing exodus from our churches, millennials are leading the way.
-(Remember, 6 of 10 are saying adios to the church at some point in their lives.)
-For more information about how your church can better reach your community’s millennials, read the free ebook How to Engage Millennials.
+Although all generations make up this growing exodus from our churches, Millennials are leading the way.
+(Remember, six out of ten are saying adios to the church at some point in their lives.)
+For more information about how your church can better reach your community’s Millennials, read the free ebook: How to Engage Millennials.